makhmudjumanazarov/Inception-V1-GoogleNet-Architecture-via-Tensorflow/README.md

 #### GoogLeNet network with all the bells and whistles
 ![GoogLeNet](/images/Inception_V1(GoogleNet).png)

 I am trying to build this architecture of the GoogLeNet via tensorflow framework from scratch.

-For more information, please refer to the  <a href= "https://github.com/makhmudjumanazarov/Inception-V1-GoogleNet-Architecture-via-Tensorflow/blob/main/Inception%20V1.ipynb">link below</a>,
+More at the <a href= "https://github.com/makhmudjumanazarov/Inception-V1-GoogleNet-Architecture-via-Tensorflow/blob/main/Inception%20V1.ipynb">link below</a>...